dujanhung/api-doc-converter/doc.md

 users could swap out default RECL alphabets with different ones.

+> [!NOTE]
-every Unicode characters could be used for RECL alphabet, as soon as it doesn't conflict with input texts.
+> every Unicode characters could be used for RECL alphabet, except:
+> - it doesn't conflict with input files.

 ## example